kakrusch/docana-project-luka/README.md

 <div align="justify">
 We paired all the subreddits with each other obtaining 6 different pairs.
 In this case, the only OKs that had overlapping similar words were `ok`, `okay`, and `Ok`.
-Although `k` only had similar overlapping words or letter with in a few pairs, they were not reliable since we had an only one letter embedding.
+Although `k` only had similar overlapping words or letters within a few pairs, they were not reliable since we only had a single-letter embedding.

 </div>

 <div align="justify">
-For each pair we got the mean semantic similarity for each similar and overlapping word for each 'OK', so that we got now one score for each word in the list of overlaping words.
+For each pair, we got the mean semantic similarity for each similar and overlapping word for each 'OK', to retrieve a single score for each word in the list of overlapping words.
 Once every word had only one score, we averaged those scores (in the case of pair1, for example:

 </div>